 For optimal visibility, each poster display should include a sign giving the title and author information.
 The sign should be 6 inches in height and up to 48 inches long, and be mounted at the top of the board.

 How much time presenters spend with their posters is up to them.
-Since one of the clear advantages of poster presentations is sustained interaction with the “audience,” SCA urges presenters to spend as much of the two hours as possible with their material.
+Since one of the clear advantages of poster presentations is sustained interaction with the “audience,” SCA urges presenters to spend as much of the four hours as possible with their material.

-If you have questions, contact the SCA Business Office at 530-342-3537, or gro.emohacsnull@eciffo.
+If you have questions, contact the SCA Business Office at 530-342-3537, or gro.emohacsnull@eciffo

 First-time poster?
 Check out some great tips here.